My Dinner

 German Cucumber Salad

-This Gurkensalad is light and refreshing.
+This Gurkensalat is light and refreshing.
 Simply tossed in vinegar, oil and dill dressing, it combines simple flavours and is ready in no time.
 We serve it as a side to Wiener Schnitzel, Käsespätzle or Schwenkbraten.
 Children especially love this recipe, as it has a lovely sweet and sour taste.

 What is Gurkensalat?